 The Committee appointed by the Governor, Reserve Bank of India to enquire into the securities transactions of banks and financial institutions (Janakiraman Committee) had, in its first report, brought out several serious irregularities in these transactions.
-As one of the follow-up measures, the RBI had issued a detailed circular to commercial banks for suitably regulating the transactions in their investment portfolio.
-A copy of the Circular had also been forwarded to the FIs for implementing the specific prohibitions and general instructions / guidelines suitably, to the extent applicable.
-Some of these prohibitions / restrictions since stand removed / relaxed.
+As one of the follow-up measures, the RBI issued a detailed circular to commercial banks for suitably regulating the transactions in their investment portfolio.
+FIs were required to implement the specific prohibitions and general instructions / guidelines suitably, to the extent applicable.
+Some of these prohibitions / restrictions stand removed / relaxed.
 In view of the market developments and taking into consideration the evolving international practices, Reserve Bank of India has issued guidelines on classification, valuation and operation of investment portfolio by FIs from time to time as detailed below.